Fibonaccigirly/New-Classrooms/README.md

 By following these instructions, you should be able to run the automated tests successfully on your local machine.

+Assumptions and Considerations Section:

+During the testing process, certain assumptions were made to guide the test scenarios.
+These assumptions are detailed below:

+1. Email:

+  - Ill-formed email:
+    - Assumption: The application is expected to perform validation on the email field to ensure it adheres to a standard email format.
+  - Empty email:
+    - Assumption: The Email field is assumed to be a required field, and an empty email is considered an invalid input.
+  - Long email:
+    - Assumption: The application is assumed to handle emails up to the specified maximum character limit, and exceeding this limit may result in an error or truncation.

+Phone:

+11 characters:

+Assumption: The application is expected to accept a phone number with exactly 11 characters as a valid input.
+21 characters:

+Assumption: The application is expected to accept a phone number with exactly 21 characters as a valid input.
+More than 21 characters:

+Assumption: Exceeding the specified maximum character limit for the phone number may result in an error or truncation.
+Fewer than 11 characters:

+Assumption: The application is expected to reject phone numbers with fewer than 11 characters as invalid inputs.
+Empty phone field:

+Assumption: The Phone field is assumed to be required, and leaving it blank is considered an invalid input.
+Subject:

+5 characters:

+Assumption: The application is expected to accept a subject with exactly 5 characters as a valid input.
+100 characters:

+Assumption: The application is expected to accept a subject with exactly 100 characters as a valid input.
+Less than 5 characters:

+Assumption: Subjects with fewer than 5 characters are assumed to be rejected as invalid inputs.
+More than 100 characters:

+Assumption: Exceeding the specified maximum character limit for the subject may result in an error or truncation.
+Special characters:

+Assumption: The application is assumed to reject subjects containing special characters as invalid inputs.
+Empty subject:

+Assumption: The Subject field is assumed to be required, and leaving it blank is considered an invalid input.
+Message:

+20 characters:

+Assumption: The application is expected to accept a message with exactly 20 characters as a valid input.
+2000 characters:

+Assumption: The application is expected to accept a message with exactly 2000 characters as a valid input.
+Less than 20 characters:

+Assumption: Messages with fewer than 20 characters are assumed to be rejected as invalid inputs.
+More than 2000 characters:

+Assumption: Exceeding the specified maximum character limit for the message may result in an error or truncation.
+Special characters:

+Assumption: The application is assumed to reject messages containing special characters as invalid inputs.
+Empty message:

+Assumption: The Message field is assumed to be required, and leaving it blank is considered an invalid input.

 Conclusion

 This automated testing project ensures the reliability and functionality of the Restful Booker application.
 The identified bugs and testing process details are provided to facilitate understanding for future improvement.